mit-orcd/orcd-docs-edit/docs/recipes/check-point-example.md

         print(f"Step {i} completed and checkpointed.")

 checkpoint_by_file()
 ```

-Example 2 - Checking the contents of a file exist to determine the restarting point after a job is interrupted:
+### Example 2: Checkpoint by File Contents

+A single checkpoint file tracks the last completed step.
+On restart, the job reads this file and picks up from the next step.

 ```python
 import os